 The fight for a more sustainable future in the age of the coronavirus and Black Lives Matter has uncovered an important truth: protecting vulnerable communities is critical to taking action against climate change.
 It's long overdue, but going forward, brands looking to fight for climate change will need to ensure social justice is a component of their climate action plan.

-By embracing the concept of intersectional environmentalism, an inclusive version of environmentalism that advocates for both the protection of people and the planet, brands can take the first step in authentically and holistically addressing and navigating some of the biggest challenges we face in 2020.
+By embracing the concept of intersectional environmentalism, an inclusive version of environmentalism that advocates for both the protection of people and the planet, brands can take the first step in authentically and holistically addressing and navigating some of the biggest challenges we face now and going forward.

 What exactly is intersectional environmentalism?